JoshDoody/fsn/coach/faq.md

 If your questions aren’t answered here, [contact me](/contact/) any time and I’m happy to answer other questions you might have.
 Or we can always discuss any questions or concerns you have on our next phone call!

+## Who is Salary Negotiation Coaching for?

+My most successful clients are are High Earners that are currently in a job search or negotiating their offer.
+Typically, they are leaders with a title including something like "Vice President" or "Senior Director" and making $400,000 total compensation at larger companies, and can also be senior engineers or engineering managers, or even physicians.

+### I'm not earning $400k+ per year—can I still work with you?

+Yes.
+I built this business to help people at all stages of their career.
+The clients who get the best results from Salary Negotiation Coaching are High Earners, but lots of other clients have gotten stellar results and have other offerings that might be a better fit for you.

+The best thing to do is to [contact me](/contact/) so I can learn more about your situation and recommend the best next steps for you and your situation.

 ## Process